KonduitAI/konduit-serving-docs/examples/java/keras_java.md

 ## Inference

-To configure the client, set the required URL to connect server and specify the port as 3000(whichever is set for the server).
+To configure the client, set the required URL to connect server and specify any port number that is not reserved (as used in server configuration).

 Note that you should create the Client object after the Server has started, so that Client can inherit the Server's attributes.

-NDARRAY inputs to set ModelSteps must be specified with a shape size.
+NDARRAY inputs to set ModelStep must be specified with a shape size.

 ```java